Firm of architectural sculptors founded by William Vickers I in Birmingham and continued by his sculptor sons William Vickers

 Kellock Brown

 .
-He won a
+He won a Haldane Bursary in 1898, and was appointed

-Haldane Bursary in 1898, and was appointed as a teacher of design, decorative art and stone carving at the school on graduating that
+as a teacher of design, decorative art and stone carving at the school on graduating that

 same year.

-He married Bryde Prenty on 26 August 1909 at St Columba’s Chapel, Kelvin, Glasgow, and lived at 109 Hill Street, Garnethill.
-He died
+He married Bryde Prenty on 26 August 1909 at St Columba’s Chapel, Glasgow, and lived at

-on 29 January 1922, of Nephritis and Cardiac Syncope, and was survived by his wife and son, William Joseph Vickers, who
+and was survived by his wife and son, William Joseph Vickers, who

 was born on 25 June 1910, at 12 Montague Street, Hillhead, Glasgow.

-The firm specialized in ecclesiastical work, producing statues for St Margaret's Convent of the Ursulines of Jesus, Whitehouse Loan,
+The firm specialized in ecclesiastical work.
+They produced statues for St Margaret's Convent of

-Grange, Edinburgh (1893); work for
+the Ursulines of Jesus, Whitehouse Loan, Grange, Edinburgh (1893); work for

 J J Burnet

-'s restoration of Arbroath Old Church (1896); the marble and alabaster work on the
+restoration of Arbroath Old Church (1896); the marble and alabaster work on the

-Reredos, St Ninian's Episcopal Church, Pollokshields (1899) and the statues, lettering and symbols of the Agnus Dei and the
+lettering and symbols of the Agnus Dei and the

-Evangelists on the Reredos in
+Evangelists on the reredos in

 J J Burnet

-'s Barony Church, Cathedral Square (1900).
+'s Barony Church, Castle Street (1900).

-Their most important ecclesiatical commission was for the High Altar and carver work in St Aloysius Church, Rose Street (1908-10).
+Their most important ecclesiastical commission was for the High Altar and carver work in

-They also executed the Priests of St Peter's Seminary Monument at St Peter's Cemetery, Glasgow, to a Gothic design by the Dioscesan
+They also executed the Priests of St Peter's Seminary Monument at St Peter's Cemetery,

 architect, Peter Paul Pugin (c.
 1894).

-Art Gallery And Museum in the late 1890s, where Vickers' team of carvers worked under
+Art Gallery and Museum in the late 1890s, where Vickers' team of carvers worked under

 the supervision of